 A century ago visitors approaching Upminster from the north down Hall Lane would have noticed several lofty chimneys and other industrial buildings behind what we now call the Strawberry Farm (but then known as Chapman’s or Potkiln Farm).
 This was Upminster’s brickworks which at its peak in the 1890s employed over 20 men and lasted into the 1930s.

-The original Potkilns brick workings were on the north side of Bird Lane.
+Further south, the original Potkilns brick workings were on the north side of Bird Lane.
 The land there had brick earth to a considerable depth of 25 feet which was ideal for making into bricks, tiles and pipes – said by Wilson to be the best in the neighbourhood.
 The most distinctive and oldest structure on the site was known as the Dome, and was visible for miles around.
 The Dome was an up-draught circular brick kiln, 70 feet high and 45 feet in diameter at the base, and 10 feet across the top.
 It had been built in 1774 by Matthew Howland Patrick, who had married Elizabeth Branfill, soon after the death in 1770 of her husband Champion Branfill (1712-1770), who had owned the site as part of his Upminster Hall estate.

 After Patrick’s premature death in early 1777, aged just 37 or 38, it was said that he “had just brought his sugar-mould pottery to perfection”.
 Sugar-mould pottery was a type of clay product used in the refining of sugar and which needed large quantities of different sized vessels.
 Patrick had evidently identified this specialist product as a lucrative market and indeed at the time of his death one of his clients was said to be ready to buy his wares to the value of a hundred pounds a year.
 The kiln’s design was very like those used in the potteries around Stoke, and the up-draught circular kiln was more suitable for firing this type of clay product.